sshh25/ci-labs/src/lab4.md

 ### Optional

 1. How may you modify the formulae for particles with two variables, in which the fitness function is defined as $f(x,y) = x^2 + y^2$?

+# Bonus Opportunity: Optimization Onramp

+As part of enhancing your professional skills, you are encouraged to complete this optional **Optimization Onramp** course provided by MathWorks.

+- **Estimated Time:** ~2 hours
+- **Platform:** Online (browser-based)
+- **Outcome:** Recognition Bonus & Digital Certificate from MathWorks

+**What you need to do**

+1. Login to CSC3034 Course page on eLearn.
+2. Navigate to the Evolutionary Computation (EC) section.
+4. Click on "Optimization Onramp (on Mathworks)" and Launch Activity.
+5. Complete the course on Mathworks.
+3. BONUS: Download your Certificate of Completion.

+**Bonus Recognition & Requirements:**

+- Students who complete and submit the certificate will receive a special recognition later in the semester.
+- However, **you must complete this activity before November 9th (5:00 PM), 2025 to qualify for the bonus**

+---